Job overview

 We are a Trust that celebrates diversity, and we are committed to creating an inclusive environment for all employees.
 We welcome applications from people in all under-represented groups.

 We understand that some applicants may choose to use artificial intelligence (AI) tools to assist in preparing their application materials.
 While this is not discouraged, we kindly remind candidates that all submissions must be truthful and accurately reflect your own experiences and suitability for this role.
+Personal integrity and authenticity are central to our recruitment process.
+We value honesty and appreciate applications that are genuine and representative of the individual behind them.

 Detailed job description and main responsibilities